 In this section, we conduct experiments to verify the locality of this two types of filters: localFB and idealFB designed in \ref{sec:locality}.
 We consider the impulse signals on the ring graph and the community network, both have $256$ vertices, and a discontinuous signal

-on the ring graph of $N=256$ vertices, which contains a step between the first vertex and the last one.
+on the ring graph with $N=256$ vertices, which contains a step between the first vertex and the last one.
 The signals described above are shown in Figure \ref{fig:impulse signal}.

 We filter the above three signals with $\bfh_0$ (lowpass) and $\bfh_1$ (highpas) of localFB and idealFB and show the experimental results in Figures \ref{fig:ring_id_lo}, \ref{fig:commu_id_lo} and \ref{fig:ring_step_LH}.
-All experiments in this section and the next section are completed on Matlab, and the toolbox involved is mainly GSPBox for matlab \cite{perraudin2014gspbox}.
-It is easily seen that, the singularities of the filtered signals $\bfF_{h_0}\bfx$ and $\bfF_{h_1}\bfx$ of idealFB have spread to a wide range, that is, samples in a wide range around the impulse/step are badly affected.
-On the contrary, only the samples in a very narrow range near the impulse/step are affected in the filtered signals of localFB.
-This phenomenon can be observed more clearly by enlarging the part near the step point in Figure \ref{fig:ring_step_LH}, as displayed in Figure \ref{fig:ring_step}.
-These experiments verify our theoretic conclusion: the filters of localFB is of much better locality in the vertex domain than those of idealFB.
+All experiments in this section and the next section are done with Matlab, and the toolbox involved is mainly GSPBox for matlab \cite{perraudin2014gspbox}.
+It shows that, using idealFB, the filtered signals $\bfF_{h_0}\bfx$ and $\bfF_{h_1}\bfx$ have widespread oscillations around the discontinuities, that is, samples in a wide range around the impulse/step are badly affected.
+In contrast, in the filtered signals of localFB, only samples in a narrow range around the impulse/step are affected.
+This phenomenon can be observed more clearly by enlarging the part near the step point in Figure \ref{fig:ring_step_LH}, as shown in Figure \ref{fig:ring_step}.
+These experiments validate our theoretic conclusion: the filters of localFB is of much better locality in the vertex domain than those of idealFB.